The Art History Program

 315 – Art Museum Studies (3)

-Prerequisites: ARTH 114 and 115.
 Examines the art museum and its role, including: developing and managing collections and exhibits; interpretation and museum education for diverse audiences; funding; governance; and ethics and values.
 Case studies, field trips, practice, and readings included.
 Does not satisfy the Art History requirement for the Studio Art major.
+Does not count as an elective for the Art History Major.

 317 – Laboratory in Museum Studies (3)

 Prerequisite: ARTH 315 or HISP 200.
-Through the creation of a hypothetical museum, students gain experience working in a team environment as they apply their knowledge about museum audience, collections, education, exhibition, organization and administration, physical plant, and public relations.
-Does not count as an elective for the Art History major.
+Through the creation of an exhibition or hypothetical museum, students gain experience working in a team environment as they apply their knowledge about museum audience, collections, education, curation, organization and administration, physical plant, and public relations.
 Does not satisfy the Art History requirement for the Studio Art major.
+Does not count as an elective for the Art History Major.

 325 – Early Christian, Byzantine, and Early Medieval Art (3)